-Unit Content:
+Unit content:

 The unit content has been developed so that the first week contains underpinning concepts that are relative to numerous diseases being covered during the term.
-Week two focuses on pharmacology, including psychopharmacology, and the remaining weeks contain anatomy, physiology, pathophysiology and pharmacology of the renal, musculoskeletal, gastrointestinal, reproductive and integumentary systems.
+Week two focuses on pharmacology, including psychopharmacology, and the remaining weeks contain anatomy, physiology, pathophysiology and pharmacology of the renal, integumentary, musculoskeletal, gastrointestinal and reproductive systems.
 The following information and links will be provided each week: